dantrim/parquet-writer/docs/list_types.rst

 ---------------------------

-Declaring columns whose data type is a list of the basic value types in JSON is done as follows,
+Declaring columns whose data type is a list of the basic value types is done using JSON as follows:

 .. code-block:: json